MidhunYentrapati/RAG_MINI/README.md

-Chat with PDF using RAG & Gemini LLM
+Chat with PDF — RAG-based Q&A using Gemini

-A Retrieval-Augmented Generation (RAG) based application that enables users to chat with PDF documents using semantic search and LLM-based, context-grounded answers.
+A small but production-style Retrieval-Augmented Generation (RAG) system that enables users to ask questions from PDF documents and receive context-grounded answers.

-This project is intentionally designed to be small, clean, and impactful, demonstrating real-world GenAI system design rather than a toy demo.

-Features:

-Upload and process PDF documents
-Intelligent text chunking with overlap
-Semantic search using vector embeddings + FAISS Context-grounded question answering using Gemini LLM Hallucination control (answers strictly from document content) Source page attribution for transparency
-Interactive Streamlit UI

-System Architecture:
+This project focuses on core RAG engineering — chunking, embeddings, retrieval, and hallucination control — without relying on heavy abstractions or black-box frameworks.

+Why this project exists

+Most “Chat with PDF” demos:

+Hide logic behind frameworks

+Ignore real API and cost constraints

+Hallucinate answers confidently

+This project was built to:

+Implement RAG end-to-end from scratch

+Handle real-world constraints such as API quotas and cost

+Keep the system modular, explainable, and debuggable

+High-level flow
 PDF
- ↓
-PyMuPDF (Text Extraction)
- ↓
-Chunking (Overlap + Metadata)
- ↓
-Local Embeddings (SentenceTransformers)
- ↓
-FAISS Vector Store
- ↓
-Semantic Retrieval (Top-K)
- ↓
-Gemini LLM (Context-Grounded QA)
- ↓
-Streamlit UI

-Tech Stack:

-UI -> Streamlit
-PDF Parsing -> PyMuPDF
-Chunking -> Custom Python logic
-Embeddings -> SentenceTransformers (all-MiniLM-L6-v2)
-Vector Store -> FAISS
-LLM -> Google Gemini Pro
-Language -> Python

-Project Structure
+ → Text Extraction (PyMuPDF)
+ → Chunking (overlap + metadata)
+ → Embeddings (local)
+ → FAISS Vector Store
+ → Top-K Semantic Retrieval
+ → Gemini LLM (context-grounded answer)
+ → Streamlit UI

+Tech stack
+Layer	Technology
+UI	Streamlit
+PDF Parsing	PyMuPDF
+Chunking	Custom Python logic
+Embeddings	SentenceTransformers (all-MiniLM-L6-v2)
+Vector Store	FAISS
+LLM	Google Gemini Pro
+Language	Python
+Key design decisions
+1. No LangChain or heavy abstractions

+The entire pipeline is implemented using plain Python modules.

+This provides full control over:

+Chunk boundaries

+Retrieval quality

+Hallucination behavior

+and makes the system easier to debug and reason about.

+2. Local embeddings instead of hosted embeddings

+Gemini embeddings were initially evaluated.

+Due to free-tier quota limitations, the system was intentionally switched to local sentence-transformer embeddings.

+Benefits of this approach:

+Zero cost

+No rate limits

+Faster indexing

+Embedding-provider agnostic architecture

+3. Strict hallucination control

+The LLM is explicitly instructed to:

+Answer only from retrieved document context

+Avoid using external or prior knowledge

+Return a clear fallback when information is missing

+This ensures responses are trustworthy, not just fluent.

+4. Metadata-first design

+Each chunk retains:

+Page number

+Chunk ID

+Original text

+This enables:

+Source attribution

+Easier debugging

+UI transparency

+Project structure
 RAG_MINI/
 │
-├── app.py                      # Streamlit app
+├── app.py                 # Streamlit entry point
-├── config.py                   # Configurations
+├── config.py              # Environment-based configuration
 ├── requirements.txt
 │
 ├── rag/
-│   ├── loader.py               # PDF extraction
+│   ├── loader.py          # PDF text extraction
-│   ├── chunker.py              # Text chunking
+│   ├── chunker.py         # Overlap-aware chunking
 │   ├── embeddings.py     # Embedding generation
 │   ├── vector_store.py   # FAISS index handling
 │   ├── retriever.py      # Semantic retrieval
 │   └── qa_chain.py       # Gemini-based QA
 │
-├── vector_store/
+├── vector_store/          # Local FAISS index (gitignored)
-│   ├── faiss.index
-│   └── metadata.pkl
+└── .gitignore

-How RAG Is Implemented
+How RAG works in this project

-1. Document Ingestion
-- Extracts text page-wise using PyMuPDF
+PDF is parsed page-wise using PyMuPDF

-- Skips empty or noisy pages
-2. Chunking
-- Fixed-size chunks with overlap
+Text is split into overlapping chunks with metadata

-- Preserves page metadata for traceability
-3. Embeddings
-- Uses local SentenceTransformer embeddings
-- Chosen for cost-efficiency and reliability
-4. Vector Storage
-- FAISS stores dense vectors
-- Metadata stored separately
-5. Retrieval
-- Query is embedded
+Chunks are embedded and stored in FAISS

-- Top-K relevant chunks retrieved via similarity search
+User query is embedded and matched via similarity search
-6. Answer Generation
-- Gemini LLM answers strictly using retrieved context
-- Returns fallback if answer is not found in document

-Hallucination Control
-- The LLM is explicitly instructed to:
-- Use only the retrieved document context
-- Avoid guessing or external knowledge
+Top-K chunks are passed as explicit context to Gemini

+Gemini generates a grounded answer or a safe fallback

-▶️ Running the Application
+Running locally
-1️⃣ Install Dependencies
+1. Install dependencies
 pip install -r requirements.txt

-2️⃣ Set Gemini API Key GEMINI_API_KEY="your_api_key_here"
+2. Set API key (via environment variable)

-(On Windows PowerShell)

-setx GEMINI_API_KEY "your_api_key_here"

-3️⃣ Start the App
+Create a .env file in the project root:

+GEMINI_API_KEY=your_api_key_here

+The .env file is ignored by Git and never committed.

+3. Run the application
 streamlit run app.py

-🧪 Example Use Cases

-Ask questions from academic PDFs

-Query long reports or documentation

-Resume-ready demo for RAG / GenAI interviews

-Internal knowledge assistant prototype

-⚙️ Design Decisions & Tradeoffs

-Local embeddings were used instead of Gemini embeddings due to:

-Free-tier quota limitations

-Better cost control

-Faster indexing

-Architecture is embedding-provider agnostic
+What this project demonstrates

+End-to-end understanding of RAG systems

+Practical handling of LLM limitations and quotas

-Separation of concerns follows production best practices
+Clean separation of concerns

+Production-style vector search design

+Hallucination-aware prompting